Jowl Treatments, At A Glance

 Threads work by pulling on loose skin, they do not address other causes of jowls (such as volume loss).
 Careful consideration needs to be exercised when using threads to ensure one is a correct candidate for this procedure.
 Threads are frequently combined with other devices & treatments including HIFU, fillers & RF.

 *Thread companies state threads last up to and sometimes beyond 12 months.
 I do agree that in some exceptional cases we do see longer lasting results.
 The majority of patients will have improvement for 3-6+ months on average.
+I have largely replaced suspension thread with PDO monos.
+PDOs tend to last 9-14 months.
+Our team has a special method of thread application known as ‘vector lifting.’

 Can fat dissolving injections be used to correct jowls?